PrajwalMH1983/splitwise/README.md

 IS_TEMPLATE = False;

 # Then to run the application we will have to first build the project using the command :
+# To perform next steps you will have to be inside the money folder

  mvn clean install